jennomics/WorkflowPaper/Data Submission.md

 Select the file(s) containing the reads and click Upload.

+(Note that paired-end data is required to be in two separate fastq files, these files can be found in the A5 assembly directory as ???)

 Note that the only acceptable file types for fastq files are gzip (.gz) and bzip (.bz2).
 To gzip files in the Terminal use the following syntax:

 $ gzip [filename]

 After completion, return to EMBL (the new submission tab of the SRA Webin submission system) and select the Next button.

 Click Create a New Study.
 Fill in descriptions of the project and proceed to next tab.
-Select the appropriate metatdata format, or the ENL default sample checklist at the bottom.
+Select the appropriate metatdata format, or in most cases the ENL default sample checklist at the bottom.

 You should now be at the Sample page.
 Required fields are listed on the right and optional additional fields can be selected from the options on the right.
 Fill out the appropriate fields and click on Next.